outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - when a method & data set can be determined to be capable of deriving the answer to a prediction function problem

   - questions that a computer may not be able to answer even with unlimited memory/computation capacity, without trial & error or other memory-based approach (simply storing methods that worked & incrementally building on that info) to determine system analysis methods
-    - what steps will prove to be optimal (faster/more accurate) to take in calculations, during processing
+    - what steps will prove to be optimal (faster/more accurate) to take in calculations, before or during processing

   - examine subatomic superpositions as such a fast aggregation of time that each possibility is occurring simultaneously
-    - if superpositions are a core physical structure of uncertainty, examine whether they can be used as a base for the optimal neural network design, where core problem types are handled by subatomic particle type structures & other structures relevant to superpositions
+    - if superpositions are a core physical structure of uncertainty, examine whether they can be used as a base for the optimal neural network structure, where core problem types are handled by subatomic particle type structures & other structures relevant to superpositions

   - examine efficiencies from missing components
     - some functions are generated more quickly without a component, bc of the needs that the lack generates, which focuses generative processes on building alternate functions to fill the gap
     - this can be used as a way to predict what tasks the optimized network with missing components would be relatively good at
+    - missing component metadata
+      - how adjacently it can be learned/generated/invalidated/delegated/identified/borrowed
+      - how likely it is to be learned/generated/invalidated/delegated/identified/borrowed
+      - whether another missing component can be used instead
+      - whether the system missing that component should be changed instead
+      - whether a system having that component succeeds at the intent task (& fails at others currently fulfilled by the system missing that component)
     - example:
       - not having a function incentivizes:
         - identity: development of that function